- What is Buyer Behavior?

 Buyer behavior is concerned with customers’ emotional, mental, and behavioral responses.
 As a result, it borrows ideas from several disciplines, including psychology, biology, science, and economics hence why emotion plays an essential role in buying and consuming.

 And without further ado, let’s debunk the myth of the rational consumer for you to see how emotionally entangled consumers can be and to prove that there is a considerable gap between rational and emotional shopping.

 Mythbusting: Consumers are Rational

 Consumers believe they are acting rationally to maximize their self-interest when making purchasing decisions.
 Marketers also think that consumer purchasing decisions are grounded on a reasonable assessment of the qualities and attributes of the goods they offer, but that’s not always the case.
 When we use psychological research methodologies to investigate shopping behavior, the myth of the rational consumer becomes obvious.

 Let’s take a look at the elephant-rider metaphor, which fits perfectly with our rational and emotional sides.

 Direct the Rider, Motivate the Elephant, Shape the Path

-According to Dan Heath, author of Switch: How to Change Things When Change is Hard, change is about the “long game” of altering direction through incentive rather than interventions, as we normally approach it presently.
+According to Dan Heath, author of Switch: How to Change Things When Change is Hard, change is about the “long game” of altering direction through incentive rather than interventions, as we usually approach it presently.

-The elephant and the rider are like two different systems in our brains.
+The elephant and the Rider are like two different systems in our brains.